Knicks vs. Cavaliers Injury Report Today - April 23

 Watch Knicks vs. Cavaliers with Fubo!

-These squads match up for the second straight game after the Knicks defeated the Cavaliers 99-79 on Friday.
-Jalen Brunson led the Knicks to the victory with a team-high 21 points.
-Donovan Mitchell scored 22 points in the Cavaliers' loss.
+Last time out, the Knicks bested the Cavaliers 99-79 on Friday.
+In the Knicks' victory, Jalen Brunson scored 21 points (and added four rebounds and six assists), while Donovan Mitchell scored 22 in the loss for the Cavaliers.

 Rep your team with officially licensed gear!
 Head to Fanatics to find jerseys, shirts, and much more.